 Geography and climate

-The main rivers are Bailong (White Dragon) River, Gongba River, Boyu River and more than 40 tributaries.
+Main rivers are Bailong (White Dragon) River, Gongba River, Boyu River and more than 40 tributaries.
 Zhouqu has high forest coverage

 Population and ethnic group

 As of 2011, Zhouqu County has a registered population of 139,990 people.
-Among them, Han people account for 65% of the total population; Tibetans account for 36% of the total population; in addition there are Hui, Manchu, Mongolian, Salar, Dongxiang, Tu, Yugu, Zhuang, and other ethnic groups
+Among them, Han people account for 65% of total population; Tibetans account for 36% of total population; in addition there are Hui, Manchu, Mongolian, Salar, Dongxiang, Tu, Yugu, Zhuang, and other ethnic groups

 From 140 BC – 135 BC, Zhouqu area was part of Longxi County;